Kassi Kuppinger

 Cinderella pumpkins get their name from their shape, as they resemble Cinderella’s carriage.
 These French heirloom pumpkins aren’t just pretty, they are also edible and delicious!
 They have delicious orange flesh that is great for pies and savory dishes alike.

-How to Grow Cinderella Pumpkins
+How To Grow Cinderella Pumpkins

 Plant in direct sunlight and ensure that the soil is rich.
-Adding compost, manure or fertilizer is recommended for best results.
+Adding compost, manure, or fertilizer is recommended for best results.
 Avoid planting in clay-heavy soils.
 Amending your soil so that it retains moisture while also draining well is very important.
 Make sure to give the vines plenty of space to grow.
 Cinderella pumpkins generally need around 100 days to reach maturity and can grow to anywhere between 15 and 35 pounds.

 Common Uses